aframevr/aframe/docs/guides/building-a-minecraft-demo.md

 We'll put the pattern to action by writing an A-Frame component to set a random color on our box.
 Components are registered with `AFRAME.registerComponent`.
 We can define a schema, (the component's data) and lifecycle handler methods (the component's logic).
-For the random color component, we'll won't be setting a schema since it won't be configurable.
+For the random color component, we won't be setting a schema since it won't be configurable.
 But we will define the `init` handler, which is called exactly once when the component is attached: